TwinFlame-Development/horoscopeAPI/README.rst

 Response Parameters
 ==========
-The API returns the following JSON response:
+The API returns the following parameters in a JSON response:

 .. raw:: html